kumahq/kuma/docs/madr/decisions/046-grpc-tcp-probes.md

 Kuma transparent proxy captures inbound traffic of pods, including the probe traffic.
 This leads to unexpected behaviour for Kubernetes probes without special handling: gRPC requests can fail due to lack of mTLS client certificates attached.

 We've implemented the [Virtual Probes feature](https://kuma.io/docs/2.6.x/policies/service-health-probes/#virtual-probes) which creates a dedicated listener for HTTP probes.
-And now, we want to support gRPC probes as well.
-We'll create a separated MADR for the supporting of TCP probes.
+And now, we want to support gRPC and TCP probes as well.

 Kubernetes users can specify HTTP and gRPC probes like this: